lmstearn/UpperLowerProper/README.md

 REM ==================================================<br />

 An option exists to scan for a second or third installation of the game on the same drive.<br />
-In that case, consider using a text editor for the addition of extra folders to the above<br />
-MYBASESKYRIM assignment, separated by a semicolon.<br />
+In that case, consider using a text editor for the addition of extra folders to the above MYBASESKYRIM assignment, separated by a semicolon.<br />
 If, instead using an upper level folder like "Games" for MYBASESKYRIM, expect a longer<br />
 wait for the search to complete.
 To scan for the default or original MYBASESKYRIM folder<br />
 on a different drive, input just the new drive letter.<br />
 An option also exists to rename the contents of the MYGAMESSKYRIM and <br />
 MYAPPDATASKYRIM folders.
 Similar scripts will be included for GOG versions,<br />
-other TES Games, and a generic <br />Windows folder/file rename utility.<br />
+other TES Games, and a generic Windows folder/file rename utility.<br />

 Gotchas:<br />
 The script will omit renaming files or folders with a semicolon in thir names.<br />